JiscMonitor/allapc/README.md

 * **jm:apc.fund** - this covers information about the fund or source of finance that the APC was paid from.
 It could include RCUK, COAF or Institutional funds, and **does not** refer to the original funder of the work (which is covered in **rioxxterms:project**)
 * **jm:apc.currency** - the standard 3 letter currency code
-* **license_ref** - an object based on the OAG and DOAJ licence data formats for recording the type, version and url of a licence that should have been applied to this item
+* **ali:license_ref** - an object based on the OAG and DOAJ licence data formats for recording the type, version and url of a licence that should have been applied to this item
-* **monitor.jm:licence_received** - was the licence that was ultimately applied to the publication that which the APC paid for?
+* **jm:licence_received** - was the licence that was ultimately applied to the publication that which the APC paid for?
 This may be checked periodically by different organisations, so date provenance of the check is required.
+* **jm:inRepository** - whether the record is known to be in a repository, separated out into *metadata* only and *fulltext*
+* **jm:repository** - list of known repositories that the record appears in.
+Each repository may contain the *metadata* and the *fulltext* ad may also provide the fulltext as *machine_readable_fulltext*, such as in an XML format.

 ### Institutional Records